jonasoesch/p9/paper.md

 Because the experiment was conducted on Amazon Mechanical Turk, the participants were quite varied though there was a tendency towards men and younger people.
 We were surprised that the level of education of our participants was in general quite high.
 We assume that a lot of people with lower levels of education self-selected out of the experiment.
 173 persons saw the initial, explanatory screen but 117 stopped there or after the first few screens.
 Many probably because they realized that they could not read the visualizations.

 The Ishihara plates found three colorblind participants.
 All of them men.
-This is close enough to the 8% known in the literature (>> colorblindness) to assume that the test worked properly.
+This is close enough to the 8% known in the literature (see section [-@sec:colorblindness]) to assume that the test worked properly.

-### Differences between the stories
+### Differences between the stories {#sec:results-stories}

 ![results-stories](img/results-stories.png)

-As discussed in section (>>Story selection), one of the main challenges was to design narrative visualizations that a large part of the participants would understand.
+As discussed in section [-@sec:story-selection], one of the main challenges was to design narrative visualizations that a large part of the participants would understand.
 We only succeeded partially in this.
 The target was to design the stories so that about 40–50% of the participants would interpret them according to the author's intentions (**correct relationship**).
 Arguably this only worked for *energy D* and *mortality A* and *D*.
 Interestingly, these are also the mini-stories that contained a cause-and-effect relationship between the two charts.
 We wonder if readers are just more prone to talk about cause-and-effect relationships or if they truly notice them more readily.

-The most confusing story of all was *mortality C* where the characters were simply rescaled, which is a Reconfigure-transition according to our classification (>>Perception oriented/Transition types).
+The most confusing story of all was *mortality C* where the characters were simply rescaled, which is a Reconfigure-transition according to our classification in section [-@sec:].
 The difficulty of this transition is also visible in the unusually high transition count.
 The differences in *characters* mentioned are easy to explain: some mini-stories contained simply many more characters than others.